5 Days Hong Kong Itinerary For First-Time Visitors

 1. Is 5 days in Hong Kong enough?

-Yes, 5 days is enough to cover most sights and have a fun experience, especially if you plan to spend a day in Disneyland or Macau.
+Yes, 5 days is sufficient to cover the major sights and have a fun experience without rushing your itinerary, especially if you plan to spend a day in Disneyland or Macau.

-2. How many days are sufficient for Hong Kong?
+2. How many days to spend in Hong Kong?

 It’s best to spend at least three days in Hong Kong to have a wonderful experience in the city center.